z2lai/react-emotion-multi-step-form/README.md

 2. [`<RadioControl>` and `<RadioOption>`](https://github.com/z2lai/react-emotion-multi-step-form#radiocontrol-and-radiooption)
 3. [`<ComboBoxMulti>`](https://github.com/z2lai/react-emotion-multi-step-form#comboboxmulti)

-These input components all share the following props in common which allows them to be registered in `FormContext` and displayed appropriately.
+These input components all share the following props in common which allows them to be registered in `FormContext` and displayed appropriately:

 #### **Base Props**
 Name | Type | Default | Description